lee-zhg/istio101/workshop/exercise-3/README.md

 ### To skip the rest of this exercise, choose [Continue to Exercise 4 - Telemetry](../exercise-4/README.md)

-> Note: It's optional to deploy a `Use Watson Tone Analyzer` service. **It's recommended to skip the rest of this exercise by clicking the link above when you have time constraint.**
+> Note: It's optional to deploy a `Use Watson Tone Analyzer` service. **It's recommended to skip the rest of this exercise by clicking the link above when you have time constraint.
+For example, when you run the the exercise in a workshop.**

 ### Use Watson Tone Analyzer